-3.1.3.3 Sonography Implementation Committee:
+3.1.3.3 Professional Practice:

-This committee is responsible for reviewing critical documents pertaining to the standards and scope of practice and the code of ethics and making recommendations for incorporating sonography.
-In addition, the committee will ensure that the documents reflect current environments and best practices.
+This committee is responsible for responding to requests for scope of practice or activities of the MRIPs.
+By reviewing critical documents pertaining to the standards and scope of practice and the code of ethics and national certification practice.
+Chaired by the Manager Professional Conduct and Complaints, the committee will be formed in 2025 and will develop terms of reference as part of their work.